mpbacklund/EVPRE_Reloaded/README.md

 SECRET_KEY=(whatever you want your secret key for the django backend to be)
 ```
+* Make sure that the Docker daemon is running

-* In the terminal, navigate to the root directory of the project (where the file `docker-compose.yml` is located).
+* In the terminal, navigate to the root directory of the project (where the file `docker-compose.yml` is located.
 Then run the command `docker-compose build`

 ### Running the Project
 * If you haven't already, navigate to the root directory of the project in the terminal.
 Then run the command `docker-compose up`
-* If you have any problems getting the backend to run, you may need to manually run `python manage.py migrate` from the `backend` directory
+* If you have any problems getting the project to run correctly, you may need to type `git config --global core.autocrlf input` in your terminal to ensure that scripts run correctly, then delete and reclone the project.

-### Notes
-* This build uses vite on the frontend and "manage.py runserver" for the backend.
-It is configured in such a way that live updates will be rendered and uploaded immediately to the docker container.
-The only time you should have to use `docker-compose build` is when a new dependency is added to the project